-Kathleen P. Federico is senior vice president, chief people, brand, and communications officer at MITRE.
+Kathleen P. Federico is senior vice president, chief people officer at MITRE.
 In this role she leads, shapes, and delivers intentionally designed, scalable, enterprise-wide programs and strategies to advance MITRE’s people and leaders through the lens of diversity, inclusivity, and equity.

 In alignment with the organization’s mission and vision, Federico uses her robust business expertise, strategic vision, and values-based leadership to influence, cultivate, and evolve the culture of the organization—with a focus on people, innovation, opportunity, and impact.

 Since joining MITRE in 2018, Federico has applied her personal principle that people are the driving force of organizational success.
-Harnessing new technologies with human-centric designs, she delivers effective, purpose-driven people programs and brand, marketing, and communications capabilities aimed at achieving future growth, creating a competitive advantage, and expanding, engaging, and growing MITRE’s exceptional talent.
+Harnessing new technologies with human-centric designs, she delivers effective, purpose-driven people programs aimed at achieving future growth, creating a competitive advantage, while expanding, engaging, and growing MITRE’s exceptional talent.

 Federico holds a bachelor’s degree in psychology from Merrimack College.